 - When you want to start inventing, it will help you do so successfully.

 So in this post, I’ll try to clarify what ice cream is.
 I’ll introduce all the individual components, highlight the special contribution of each and explain how they all work together in the final product.

 Finally, I’ll describe the five stages that we go through to make ice cream and why each one is important.

 I’ve tried to explain everything in as clear and straightforward way as possible.
 So there shouldn’t be any parts where you’re scratching your head in confusion.

-But I’ve also tried to go into as much depth as possible to give you a complete understanding of what’s going on.
+But I’ve also tried to go into enough depth to give you a complete understanding of what’s going on.
 This means it’s quite a long post!
-If there’s anything that’s not clear let me know and I’ll try to expand and improve.
+If anything's not clear, let me know and I’ll try to expand and improve.

 So, make yourself comfortable and lets get started…

 Ice cream is an very complex and delicate substance that contains all three states of matter at once:

 - gas (air bubbles).